msft-mirror-aosp/platform.external.libabigail/doc/manuals/abidiff.rst

     library that the tool has to consider.
 The tool will thus filter out ABI changes on types that are not defined in public headers.

+  * ``--add-binaries1`` <*bin1,bin2,bin3,..*>

+    For each of the comma-separated binaries given in argument to this option, if the binary is found in the directory specified by the ``--added-binaries-dir1`` option, then ``abidiff`` loads the ABI corpus of the binary and adds it to a set of corpora (called an ABI Corpus Group) that includes the first argument of ``abidiff``.

+    That ABI corpus group is then compared against the second corpus group given in argument to ``abidiff``.

+  * ``--add-binaries2`` <*bin1,bin2,bin3,..*>

+    For each of the comma-separated binaries given in argument to this option, if the binary is found in the directory specified by the ``--added-binaries-dir2`` option, then ``abidiff`` loads the ABI corpus of the binary and adds it to a set of corpora(called an ABI Corpus Group) that includes the second argument of ``abidiff``.

+    That ABI corpus group is then compared against the first corpus group given in argument to ``abidiff``.

+  * ``--follow-dependencies | --fdeps``

+    For each dependency of the first argument of ``abidiff``, if it's found in the directory specified by the ``--added-binaries-dir1`` option, then construct an ABI corpus out of the dependency, add it to a set of corpora (called an ABI Corpus Group) that includes the first argument of ``abidiff``.

+    Similarly, for each dependency of the second argument of ``abidiff``, if it's found in the directory specified by the ``--added-binaries-dir2`` option, then construct an ABI corpus out of the dependency, add it to an ABI corpus group that includes the second argument of ``abidiff``.

+    These two ABI corpus groups are then compared against each other.

+    Said otherwise, this makes ``abidiff`` compare the set of its first input and its dependencies against the set of its second input and its dependencies.

+  * ``list-dependencies | --ldeps``

+    This option lists all the dependencies of the input arguments of ``abidiff`` that are found in the directories specified by the options ``--added-binaries-dir1`` and ``--added-binaries-dir2``

+  * ``--added-binaries-dir1 | --abd1`` <added-binaries-directory-1>

+    This option is to be used in conjunction with the ``--add-binaries1``, ``--follow-dependencies`` and
+    ``--list-dependencies`` options.
+Binaries referred to by these options, if found in the directory `added-binaries-directory-1`, are loaded as ABI corpus and are added to the first ABI corpus group that is to be used in the comparison.

+  * ``--added-binaries-dir2 | --abd2`` <added-binaries-directory-2>

+    This option is to be used in conjunction with the ``--add-binaries2``, ``--follow-dependencies`` and
+    ``--list-dependencies`` options.
+Binaries referred to by these options, if found in the directory `added-binaries-directory-2`, are loaded as ABI corpus and are added to the second ABI corpus group to be used in the comparison.

   * ``--no-linux-kernel-mode``

     Without this option, if abidiff detects that the binaries it is